 Taking these rough calculation further, 3 sorties could be carried out per 10 hour day including refuelling and quick maintenance checks, a single airframe could deliver approximately 15-18 tonnes per day.

-At approximately $5 million each they would seem to offer exceptional value for money and a very high efficiency solution.
-The reduction in manpower alone, in comparison with resource heavy CLP’s, will provide significant cost benefit.
+At approximately $5 million each, they would seem to offer exceptional value for money and a very high-efficiency solution.
+The reduction in manpower alone, in comparison with resource-heavy CLP’s, will provide a significant cost-benefit.

-Much more could be achieved with round the clock operation although the fleet size would need to increase to accomodate extra maintenance.
+Much more could be achieved with round the clock operation although the fleet size would need to increase to accommodate extra maintenance.

 In being able to deliver urgent material support it would also alleviate the pressure on the Chinook fleet, reducing expensive airframe hours, thus freeing up more Chinooks for the task of aerial assault, medical evacuation and manoeuvre support rather than resupply.